MiladMesbahi/miladmesbahi.github.io/_portfolio/portfolio-3.md

   <div role="tablist" class="dots"></div>
 </div>

-For my undergraduate capstone, I was the **mechanical lead** and **co-lead programmer**, for an advanced autonomous rover built over two quarters in a team of 5.
+For my undergraduate capstone, I was the **mechanical lead** and **co-lead programmer** for a fully autonomous rover built over two quarters in a team of 5.

-**The challenge:** Navigate a black-line course, avoid obstacles, climb a hill, and pick up/stack numbered discs ("burger patties") based on dice rolls — all autonomously and under 5 minutes.
+**The challenge:** Navigate a black-line course with curves, climbs, and obstacles with IR/ultrasonic sensors, pick up/stack numbered discs ("burger patties") based on dice rolls, and doing this while in outdoor condtions, surviving a 6 inch drop test and completing the course under 5 minutes.

-#### System Overview:
+### System Overview:
 - **Drive System**: 4-wheel mecanum drive for full omnidirectional motion
 - **Manipulator**: Stepper-driven vertical carriage and dual-servo laser-cut claw for stacking
 - **Perception**: